Leonard53/isep-fr-2023spring-ii2415-project-gp3-4/README.md

 Located under `src/frAllMonumentsDataset.csv`\
 Provided by the government of France\

-### Note that because of GitHub restrictions, git-lfs might reject pulling request if bandwidth usage exceeds monthly allowance
+**Note that because of GitHub restrictions, git-lfs is no longer in use as lfs bandwidth usage has exceeded monthly allowance**\

-_In the case of `git lfs fetch` rejection, download the database in JSON format on the [French Government Website](https://www.data.gouv.fr/fr/datasets/r/0dca8af6-fb5e-42d8-970f-2b369fe7e421), then put the JSON file under `src/frAllMonumentsDataset.json` (as shown in the git repo structure)_.
+_Download the database in JSON format on the [French Government Website](https://www.data.gouv.fr/fr/datasets/r/0dca8af6-fb5e-42d8-970f-2b369fe7e421), then put the JSON file under `src/frAllMonumentsDataset.json` (as shown in the git repo structure)_.\

+You can also fetch the JSON with `yarn fetchJSON` **(RECOMMENDED)**

 ## Local Preview